Designing Block Messages

 message: "Not allowed."

 message: "Error."The agent has no information to act on.
 It will retry, try variations, or give up.
-Always include what was denied and why.
+Always include what was blocked and why.

 Messages that encourage retrying